prateek147/prateek147.github.io/source/about/index.markdown

 <h3>Where can you contact me ?</h3>

-The fastest way to reach me is on my email at <b>prateek dot searchingeye at gmail dot com.</b> Don't be a stranger.
+The fastest way to reach me is on my email at <b>prateek dot searchingeye at gmail dot com</b>.

 <h3>About this site</h3>